-- Applies features of the chosen genre confidently and effectively. - Develops plot, setting and character convincingly. - Engages the reader and achieves particular effects through use of narrative devices, pace, mood/atmosphere and/or language. - Uses structure effectively to enhance writing.
+- Applies features of the chosen genre confidently and effectively. - Develops plot, setting and character convincingly. - Engages the reader and achieves particular effects through effective-use of narrative devices, pace, mood/atmosphere and/or language. - Uses structure Structure is used effectively to enhance writing.